-In India, the governing law for the control of rent, protection of rights of landlords and the rights of tenants are governed by the Rent Control Act.
+In India, the law for the control of rent, protection of rights of landlords and the rights of tenants are governed by the Rent Control Act.
+This article covers the rights of a tenant, rights of a landlord, rental agreement and commercial rental agreement.

 A central Rent Control Act was passed by the legislature in 1948.
 It regulates the rules of letting out a property and ensures that neither the landlords nor the tenants’ rights are exploited by the other.
 It should also be noted that currently, each state has its own Rent Control Act, though largely similar to each other, they carry some minor differences.